 - Spiteful or vindictive

 ODD manifests in two ways.
 The pediatric version is present from an early age, and can make a child very difficult to raise.
 The second type is adolescent-onset ODD, which makes once-loving children almost impossible to live with.
+About half of all preschoolers diagnosed with ODD outgrow the problem by age 8, while older kids with ODD are less likely to do so.
 Home and school become places of almost constant conflict.

 As the list of symptoms above demonstrates, symptoms of ODD in children can look a lot like certain symptoms of ADHD, anxiety, or hormonal moodiness.
 To determine whether your perpetually angry child may be showing signs of ODD, look for the following warning signs at home:

 - Your child throws huge tantrums when he gets home from school, and the consequences for acting out only make him more agitated.

 - Simple reminders, like to put socks in the hamper and not on the floor, trigger aggression or meltdowns.

 - Consequences don’t work, nor do they seem to have any impact on behavior.
 Your child just doesn’t take rules seriously.

 - You’re like a broken record.
 Your child hears, but ignores you over and over.

 - Your child tells little lies, even after you’ve stressed the importance of telling the truth.

 - Public tantrums in restaurants and check-out lines are keeping you and your family homebound.